devspace-sh/devspace/README.md

 ```

 ## [Quickstart](https://devspace-cloud.com/getting-started/)
-To get started with the DevSpace CLI, you only need a Kubernetes cluster.
-If you do not have one yet, take a look at our [Minikube Install Guide](https://devspace.covexo.com/docs/advanced/kubernetes.html) or [request access to the private beta of the DevSpace Cloud](https://devspace-cloud.com/).
+Follow this link for the [Quickstart Guide](https://devspace-cloud.com/getting-started/).

 The DevSpace CLI allows you to create a DevSpace for any existing project with just a single command:
 ```
 devspace up
 ```
-Take a look at the [Getting Started Guide](https://devspace-cloud.com/getting-started/) on our documentation page to see how to get started with a DevSpace.
+Take a look at the [Getting Started Guide](https://devspace-cloud.com/getting-started/) to see how to get started with a DevSpace.

 **Note:** Don't worry, you can use `devspace reset` to reset your project and go back to local development.